Onboarding. What is it good for? Absolutely everything.

 Asana is well known for being a great project management software.
 But, like most project management SaaS products, it can be tricky to learn.
 That’s why Asana arms users with a self-serve guide that is ready to answer any questions they may have.

 User drop-off in the product-adoption phase is one of the most challenging aspects of retention.
 That’s why Asana provides checklists, templates, webinar links, and step-by-step instructions to address common reasons for user drop-off.
-The brand's thoughtful Change Management Strategy Guide and Guide to Inspiring Team Confidence are both great examples of how Asana helps their new users get through product adoption.
+The brand's thoughtful “Help your team adopt Asana” guide is a great example of how Asana helps their new users get through product adoption.

 If users lose patience and navigate elsewhere on your product, a prompt (such as a team onboarding checklist embedded into an Asana adoption guide) can bring them back into the app as an active user.

 HubSpot requests details about the user’s role and company and what they’ll be using the tool for.
 This information is then used to personalize the customer’s dashboard and online workspace.
-Product managers can personalize a user’s learning curve when they better understand what motivates them and pushes them to action based on their job function.
+Product managers can personalize a user’s learning curve based on their job function when they better understand what motivates and pushes the user to action.

 HubSpot’s CRM encourages customers to stay active on their dashboard by indicating what value they’ll gain in return for feedback or data.
 This could be learning a new skill that’s essential to their job, gaining insight into who is the most productive on the team and why, and setting quotas to visualize progress.

-When customers feel productive in the digital workspaces set up for all their day-to-day tasks, they’ll be more likely to encourage other team members to come on board and join them.
+When customers feel productive in the digital workspaces that are set up for all their day-to-day tasks, they’ll be more likely to encourage other team members to come on board and join them.

-Founded in 2015 by Ivan Zhao, Notion is a collaborative workspace and productivity tool that helps you and your team to write, to plan, and to get organized.
+Released in 2016 by Ivan Zhao, Notion is a collaborative workspace and productivity tool that helps you and your team write, plan, and get organized.

 To onboard users, Notion offers a guided tour filled with tasks on the "Getting Started" page.
 This onboarding approach encourages users to learn the valuable core functions anyone will need to start collaborating and creating as soon as possible in the software.

 During the onboarding process, users can choose templates that help them build Notion pages—budgets, meeting agendas, and more.
-These templates encourage users to build collaborative content and systems based on team purpose and business needs.
+These templates encourage users to build collaborative content and systems based on the team’s purpose and business needs.